ramyabdulwahed/VCard-Parser/README.md

 | birthday       | DATETIME     | Parsed from BDAY property                   |
 | anniversary    | DATETIME     | Parsed from ANNIVERSARY property            |
 | file_id        | INT (FK)     | Reference to the `FILE` table (ON DELETE CASCADE) |

+## Note

+Source code is intentionally excluded to preserve academic integrity, as this project is part of a university course.